cnr-isti-vclab/meshlab/src/README.md

  * meshlabserver: a tool that allows to compute mesh operations through command line
  * meshlabplugins: all the plugins that can be added to MeshLab.

 There are also a set of sample plugins:

  * sampleplugins.

 The following folders are used by `cmake`:

  * cmake;
  * templates.

 There are also two folders that contains MeshLab plugins that are no longer supported or are experimental, and these plugins are not compiled in any of MeshLab configurations:

  * plugins_experimental;
  * plugins_unsupported.

 ## Compiling MeshLab

+MeshLab compiles with the three major compilers: `gcc`, `clang`, and `msvc`.

 MeshLab requires [Qt](https://www.qt.io/) >= 5.9, with `script` and `xmlpatterns` as additional packages.